MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ### <a name="enabling-and-disabling-mms"></a>Activation et désactivation de MMS
 <a name="Troubleshooting"> </a>

 MMS est activé par défaut pour toutes les organisations, mais peut être désactivé au besoin.
-Par exemple, si vous souhaitez faire migrer manuellement toutes les réunions ou si vous utilisez un fournisseur de conférence audio de tierce partie, vous peut-être pas MMS en cours d’exécution.
+For example, if you want to manually migrate all meetings or if you use a third-party audio conferencing provider, you may not need MMS running.
 Vous pouvez également choisir de désactiver MMS temporairement.
-Par exemple, vous pouvez le faire des modifications substantielles aux paramètres de conférence audio pour votre organisation que vous ne MMS à s’exécuter jusqu'à ce que toutes les modifications sont terminées.
+For example, you may be doing substantial changes to the audio conferencing settings for your organization and you don't want MMS to run until all changes are completed.

 Pour voir si MMS est activé pour votre entreprise, exécutez la commande suivante et vérifier la valeur du paramètre  `MeetingMigrationEnabled`.
 Si le paramètre a pour valeur $true, MMS est activé.